10 Ways to Maximize Your Year-End Offering

 First, you need a plan.

-In your plan, you need to answer the following questions:
+In your financial plan, you need to answer the following questions:

 After you know your income and expenses, here are four more questions you should consider: